nobody246/spectroPicCS/README.md

 rotationOrientation: The number of times for imlib2 to rotate the input image.
 It is the parameter of the image-orientate command.

 negative: 0 or 1 (default).
-If 1 then include only pixels in input image whose combined total RGB values are less than or equal to the threshold,

-if 0 then those with greater than or equal combined totals to the threshold.
+If 1 then include only pixels in input image whose combined total RGB values are less than or equal to the threshold,if 0 then those with greater than or equal combined totals to the threshold.

-**Example
+**Example**

 Same general idea as my spectropic project in python.
 In goes an image file, out comes a wav file containing the image to be viewed via spectrogram.